 5. Submission of Applications

 Double-check for accuracy before submission to avoid unnecessary delays.
+A single missing document can halt the entire process.

 6. Navigating Healthcare in Spain